Alain Guiraudie: Miséricorde / Misericordia (FR/ES/PT 2024) with Félix Kysyl (Jérémie Pastor). Please do click on the photo to expand it. |

 Bilge Ebiri (TFF 2024): "A young man (Félix Kysyl) returns home to a French provincial town for the funeral of the baker for whom he worked as a teenager.
 His arrival rouses the suspicions of the jealous, protective baker’s son (Jean-Baptiste Durand), the affections of the baker’s widow (Catherine Frot) and the curiosity of an odd local priest (Jacques Develay).
 Clearly, there are unspoken histories and desires at work here, but director Alain Guiraudie isn’t in the business of giving us conventional resolutions or explanations.
 Instead, he unfolds his film like a thriller, but, rather than grit and edge, MISERICORDIA proceeds with an earthy dream logic, along with Guiraudie’s characteristically playful approach to sexuality.
 Much as he did with 2013’s sun-drenched, unnerving queer mystery STRANGER BY THE LAKE, the director expertly mixes seemingly dissonant moods to create something all his own." –Bilge Ebiri (France-Spain-Portugal, 2024, 103 min)

 AA: Alain Guiraudie's Miséricorde is a queer policier and a murky play about a young man, Jérémie (Félix Kysyl), returning to a small community in which the baker has just died.
-The closing of a bakery can have dramatic consequences as we know from Marcel Pagnol's La Femme du boulanger, but Guiraudie's yarn exists in a completely different sphere.
+The closing of a bakery can have dramatic consequences as we know from Marcel Pagnol's La Femme du boulanger, but Guiraudie's yarn exists in quite a different sphere.
 The boulanger's widow is played by the irresistible Catherine Frot.
 She is the cordial focus of the community, in which men have lost their compass.

 Jérémie wants to return to a place where he experienced a tranquil period of happiness in his turbulent teenage years.
 But you can't come home again.
-The men are morose, a child is glued to its mobile apps.
+The men are morose, a child is glued to mobile apps.
 The film is about obscure objects of desire.
 Miséricorde is a bisexual story, but there are only approaches to relationships.
-Everything remains vague and indetermined.
+Everything remains vague and undetermined.

 No comments: